SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### JDK/JRE/JVM
 the relation of subset
-JDK: JRE + dev tools
-JRE = JVM + java SE stardard librart
 JVM = stands for Java Virtual Machine, is a virtual machine that understands and runs java bytecodes.
 JVM has the memory structure is the explicit difference from normal VM.
+JRE = JVM + java SE stardard librart
+JDK: JRE + dev tools

 ### Garabage collector
 #### How does it internally works?
 Minor GC is fot the young generation,counter to count the life cycle, one the life cycle pass the max tenuring threshold, the object will be move the old generations.
 Major GC for the old generation.

 #### Serial collector:
-a basic collector runs in sinle thread.
+a basic collector runs in single thread.

 #### concurent collector(CMS):
-A thread that performs GC along tiwth application execution as the application runs. it doesn't wait for the old geration to be full to begin the major collections.
-It stops the world only during mark/remark
+A thread that performs GC along with application execution as the application runs. it doesn't wait for the old gernation to be full to begin the major collections.
+It stops the world only during mark/remark.
+The newer garbage-first collector (G1) replace CMS since JAVA 9.

 #### parallel collector
 This is the default GC for Java 8